chenglei1986/loading_hud/README.md

 var loadingHud = LoadingHud(
   context,
   cancelable: true,                  // Cancelable when pressing Android back key
-  canceledOnTouchOutside: true,      // Cancelable when touch outside of the ProgressHud
+  canceledOnTouchOutside: true,      // Cancelable when touch outside of the LoadingHud
-  dimBackground: false,              // Dimming background when ProgressHud is showing
+  dimBackground: false,              // Dimming background when LoadingHud is showing
   hudColor: Color(0x99000000),       // Color of the ProgressHud
   indicatorColor: Color(0xFFFFFFFF), // Color of the spinning progress indicator );